 Description Physical V4X SFP+ port (IN connector) on the EVS server from which the monitoring streams are sent.
 The monitoring streams are sent from the same V4X SFP+ connector as the IN connector.
+In 1080p, the monitoring of input streams cannot exceed three streams (monitoring outputs) per SFP+ interface.
 Values X-C (default) X-D where X is the number of coded module.